-I can’t post that car photo and not discuss the YEARS of wheel-spinning that went into identifying who’s who.
+I couldn’t post that car photo and not discuss the YEARS of wheel-spinning that went into identifying who’s who.

 There were those I recognized right off the bat.
 But there are some obvious interlopers too.
 Neighbors?
 Family?
 I didn’t know.